tremor-rs/tremor-runtime/README.md

 docker run tremorproject/tremor:latest
 ```

-A local shell can be gotten by finding the container id of the running docker container and using that to attach a shell to the image.
+A local shell can be acquired by finding the container id of the running docker container and using that to attach a shell to the image.

 ```bash
 docker ps